polterguy/polterguy.github.io/documentation/index.md

 ## Deploying

-This guide helps you to deploy Magic to for instance a VPS using Docker.

 * [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

 ## Cloning Magic

-This guide helps you to clone Magic and all of its plugins, to view or edit its code.

 * [magic.clone](/documentation/magic.clone/) - How to clone Magic and its entire codebase.